Nonequilibrium thermodynamics as a symplecto-contact reduction and relative information entropy: Relative information entropy and Legendrian generating function

 What we have shown in Subsection \ref{sec:reduced-entropy} is the statement that the $\CF$ iso-data mesoscopic KTPS $\CE_{\CF\CS}/\CG$ is the collection of states after performing the finite dimensional reduction of solving $d^v(\CS_\CF^{\text{\rm red}}) = 0$: This corresponds to the above steps (1) and (2).

-Step (3) above corresponds to the step of mapping $\CE_{\CF\CS}/\CG_{\CO_\CF}$ into the finite dimensional TPS $J^1 \mathfrak g_\CF^*$ in the way that the points in the image $R_{\CF;\CS}$ of the map $[\text{\rm pr}]$ satisfy the first thermodynamic law $dw - \sum_{i=1} p_i dq_i = 0$.
+Step (3) above corresponds to the step of mapping $\CE_{\CF\CS}/\CG_\CF$ into the finite dimensional TPS $J^1 \mathfrak g_\CF^*$ in the way that the points in the image $R_{\CF;\CS}$ of the map $[\text{\rm pr}]$ satisfy the first thermodynamic law $dw - \sum_{i=1} p_i dq_i = 0$.
 By the dimensional reason $R_{\CF;\CS}$ becomes a Legendrian submanifold.
 This is the step (3) above.

 When $R_{\CF;\CS}$ is holonomic, in which case $R_{\CF;\CS} = \Image j^1f$ for some \emph{smooth} function $f: \mathfrak g_\CF^* \to \R$. the finite-dimensional reduction \eqref{eq:finite-dim-reduction} becomes a finding a critical point of the relevant thermodynamic potential $f$.
 Otherwise one has to solve the extremization problems of a \emph{Lipschiz continuous}, not necessarily differentiable function, after applying the Maxwell construction and selecting a single-valued branch of the non-holonomic equilibrium state $R_{\CF;\CS}$.
-This process will be explained in more detail with the van der Waals model later in Section \ref{sec:maxwell}.
+This process has been explained in more detail with the van der Waals model in Section \ref{sec:maxwell}.